Ghatotkacha: Kurukshetra War

 In the Kurukshetra War, Ghatotkacha is summoned by Bhima to fight on the Pandava side.
 In the battle of the first day he fought against Alambusha, Duryodhana, and Bhagadatta.
 Terrified of the terrible course of the battle, the Kauravas deliberately postponed the battle for that day.

 On the 8th day of battle, Ghatotkacha has a prolonged clash with Alambusha, and though he manages to severely wound the other demon, he is unable to prevent his retreat.

 The 14th day of battle features Ghatotkacha in a major role.
-During the morning battle, he becomes enraged when Anjanaparvan is killed by Ashwatthama.
-Invoking his magical powers, he brings great havoc to the Kaurava army using his power of illusion, even scaring away warriors like Duryodhana and Karna.
+During the morning battle, he becomes enraged when his mighty son Anjanparva is killed by Ashwatthama.
+Invoking his magical powers, he brings great havoc to the Kaurava army using his power of illusion, even scaring away great warriors like Drona, Duryodhana, Karna and Dushasana.
 Ashwatthama attempts to rally fleeing soldiers, dispelling Ghatotkacha's illusion and managing to knock the demon unconscious.
 After coming to his senses, Ghatotkacha fights with Ashwatthama in a long duel.
-During the fight, both combatants use their celestial weapons, though Ashwatthama manages to hold his ground and forces Ghatotkacha to withdraw.
+During the fight, both combatants use their magical powers and celestial weapons, though Ashwatthama manages to hold his ground and forces Ghatotkacha to withdraw.

-After the death of Jayadratha, with the battle continuing past sunset, Ghatotkacha truly shines; his powers were at their most effective at night as demons' abilities are heightened.
+After the death of Jayadratha on Day 14, with the battle continuing past sunset, Ghatotkacha truly shines; his powers were at their most effective at night as demons' abilities are heightened.
 Along with his troops, Ghatotkacha kills Alayudha and Alambusha, smashing the latter's head with a mace.
-With Ghatotkacha on a rampage, Drona is forced to finally end the day's fighting.

-On the 15th day, a fight took place between Karna and Ghatotkacha.
-Karna manages to defeat Ghatotkacha multiple times, but Ghatotkacha manages to escape using his illusions.
-Karna is unable to prevent Ghatotkacha from wreaking havoc on the Kaurava army, and even many of his celestial weapons are rendered useless.
-As the army breaks around him, with even Duryodhana forced to flee with his flag in tatters, Karna uses Vasavi Śhakti as a last resort.
-This weapon had been bestowed by Indra and could only be used once; Karṇa had been keeping it in reserve to use against Arjuna.
+With Ghatotkacha on a rampage, another fight took place between Ashwatthama and Ghatotkacha.
+Ashwatthama manages to defeat Ghatotkacha multiple times, but the powerful demon manages to escape using his illusions.
+On the other hand Karna also defeats Ghatotkacha twice on the battlefield after some tough battles but yet is unable to prevent Ghatotkacha from wreaking havoc on the Kaurava army.
+As the army breaks around him, with even Duryodhana forced to flee with his flag in tatters, Karna uses Vasavi Śhakti as a last resort to ultimately kill the powerful demon.
+This weapon had been bestowed by Lord Indra and could only be used once; Karna had been keeping it in reserve to use against Arjuna.

-Mortally wounded by the Śakti, Ghatotkacha rises to the sky and manages to enlarge his body, crushing one akshauhini of the Kaurava army.
+Though mortally wounded by the weapon vasavi shakti, Ghatotkacha rises to the sky and manages to enlarge his body, crushing one akshauhini of the Kaurava army.
 The Pandavas were filled with grief at Ghatotkacha's death.
-Krishna, however, couldn't help but smile, knowing that Ghatotkacha has saved Arjuna from Karna.
+Krishna, however, could not help but smile, knowing that Ghatotkacha has saved Arjuna from Karna.